 Introduction to Throw Keyword in Java

 This Throw keyword is prominently used in the concept of Exception Handling.
-As the name already suggests, the throw keyword is all about throwing out an exception from the program to the compiler.
-Briefing out on exception, it is a type of error that a compiler pops out from the program in case of any discrepancy occurred during the run time of the code.
-By using this throw keyword, we can define our exception by interpreting any cause of errors during the program’s run time.
+As the name suggests, the throw keyword is about throwing out an exception from the program to the compiler.
+Briefing out on exception is a type of error that a compiler pops out from the program in case any discrepancy occurs during the run time of the code.
+Using this throw keyword, we can define our exception by interpreting any cause of errors during the program’s run time.

 Let us see more details of it below: